aws-samples/aws-appsync-calorie-tracker-workshop/2_LOAD_DATA/README.md

 # Module 2: Loading the dataset

-Now that you have got an Amazon Neptune cluster and AWS Cloud9 environment setup, lets clone the project and load the dataset into our Neptune Cluster.
+Now that you have got an Amazon Neptune cluster and AWS Cloud9 environment setup, lets load the dataset into our Neptune Cluster.

 Steps:
 - [1.1.
 Create S3 VPC Endpoint](#11-create-amazon-s3-vpc-endpoint)